chapmanb/bcbb/abstracts/bosc_2018_bcbio_validation/chapman_bosc.md

 comparisons across a wide variety of biological analyses, as well as a baseline for adjusting and improving existing methods.

-We'll highlight four useful validations from our collection of workflows:
+We'll highlight useful validations from our collection of workflows:

 - GATK4: an evaluation of the new open source GATK4 variant caller against GATK3 and other recent methods like strelka2.